mtth/hdfs/doc/quickstart.rst

 :class:`~hdfs.ext.kerberos.KerberosClient` and :ref:`custom_client` to learn
 how to use other client classes.

+The `url` option can be configured to support HA namenodes when using WebHDFS, simply add more URLs by delimiting with a semicolon (`;`).

 Finally, note the `default.alias` entry in the global configuration section which will be used as default alias if none is specified.